 Research Project - Alternative Media Ecosystems

-Given this project’s on-the-ground nature and focus in highly conservative communities, outcomes of this project are also oriented toward bettering this type of research.
+Given this project’s on-the-ground nature and focus in highly conservative communities, outcomes of this project are also oriented toward bettering this research arena in the current political climate.
 First steps included an inaugural preconference at the 2024 American Sociological Association entitled ‘On-The-Ground Research with the Right in 2024’.

 Image from fieldwork conducted in November 2022, during the US midterm elections.